refinedev/refine/documentation/docs/api-references/providers/i18n-provider.md

 ### Wraping app with React.Suspense

-We will import the i18n instance we created and wrap the application with `React.Suspense`.
+Then we will import the i18n instance we created and wrap the application with `React.Suspense`.

 ```tsx title="src/index.tsx"
 import React from "react";